8th Street Redesign

 I am wondering if the access to the Basecamp Development and the 8th Street apartments could have been restricted to the entrance from 58th onto 8th Street.
 Likely the obstacle there is the traffic flow heading west from 8th onto 58th?
 It would have been nice not to have the extra traffic along 8th Street to Washington.
 Could the traffic from Basecamp and 8th Street apartments heading East be limited to the access point at 58th and 8th?
 Hopefully with improved sidewalks and connectivity to downtown, people will choose to walk when they can.

-shaytande asked almost 4 years ago
+shaytande asked over 4 years ago

 I am unsure how to answer.
 There is virtually no chance that CDOT would have allowed an entrance to HWY 58 for the Basecamp development while maintaining a connection to 8th Street via Briarwood Drive.
 The proximity of those two access points and the proximity of US 6 simply would not allow for it.